 Smart Pet Care Marketplace

-The AI can recommend which resources fit your pet's needs and link you directly.
+The AI can also recommend specific resources based on your pet's breed, age, and needs.

 Transparency & safety